charbonnierg/public-hiring-test/PULL_REQUEST.md

 - When asking to create a product with an ingredient expressed in a different unit than an existing product with same ingredient, the application will crash with a `500` status code.
 This is due to the fact that the application does not handle units conversion properly, and will try to create a new ingredient with the same name but a different unit, and there is a unique constraint on the `name` field in the `FoodIngredient` entity.

   - This is intentionally left out as I'm not sure whether the units should exist in the database schema, e.g, why not a column `quantityInKg` ?
 If for any reason we must store the unit in database, then we should have a function to convert the quantity of an ingredient in the unit of the ingredient in the database, and tests for that too.

+EDIT 2: There are now the functions `validateUnitOrReject` and `convertUnit` which can be used for such purpose.
+Both `CarbonEmissionFactorModule` and `FoodProductModule` make use of those functions to either validate or convert units before saving the entities in the database.

 #### `FoodProductController`